jsx7ba/blog/content/post/go-iter.md

 The code above leaks a goroutine.
 The goroutine(line 3) is blocked sending a value to a channel that will never be received after the _break_ statement(line 13).

 ## The New Way
 Go 1.23 introduces a formal way to implement user-defined iterators in the [`iter`](https://pkg.go.dev/iter@go1.23rc1) package:

 > "An iterator is a function that passes successive elements of a sequence to a callback function, conventionally named yield."

-The `iter` package introduces just a few types, but the simplest to start with is the single push variable iterator:
+[Seq](https://pkg.go.dev/iter@go1.23rc1#Seq) is one of the types the `iter` package provides, and break it down based on the definition above.

 ```go
 type Seq[V any] func(yield func(V) bool)
 ```

-The `Seq` definition reads as: "a function with a yield parameter of type function, which has a generic parameter `V`, and returns `bool`."
+The `Seq` type has a type parameter `V`, which the call back function `yield` expects to receive as a parameter.
+It is the developer's responsibility to implement the function (_'outer function'_ from here on) that receives the yield callback function.

-Here's an example to break down:
+Here's an example:

 ```go {lineNos=table}
 func simpleIter() iter.Seq[int] {